October 2, 2020

-The most time-consuming portion of these crostini is the cranberry sauce, but that can be made ahead.
+The most time-consuming portion of these vegan crostini is the cranberry sauce, but that can be made ahead of time.
 (You could also double or triple up the cranberry recipe and serve the rest of the cranberry sauce along with Thanksgiving dinner).
 Then, when you're ready to eat, you can just toast the baguette slices for a couple of minutes under the broiler, and assemble the crostini!
-The cranberry sauce recipe should make more than enough for 15-18 slices, which is about what you'll get out of a full-size baguette.
+The cranberry sauce recipe should make more than enough for 15-18 slices, which is about what you'll get out of a full-size French baguette.

 For the cashew goat cheese, I like Treeline French Style Soft Nut Cheese or Miyoko's plain vegan cream cheese (it tastes more like goat cheese than cream cheese).
+To find these at a local grocery store, go to the Treeline store locator or the Miyoko's store finder and be sure to choose the specific cheese you want when you're searching.
 If you want to make your own, try this recipe.

 Toppings and garnish are up to you, but walnuts work well with these flavors.
-You can also add some fresh thyme or parsley.
+You can also add some fresh herbs like thyme or parsley.

 I would only toast and assemble as much crostini as I expect to be eaten right away.
 It's so quick to assemble and toast the crostini, that I think it's better to store the components separately, then assemble it each time.
 However, the crostini won't get soggy if you decide to refrigerate them fully-assembled for a day or two.